The Beginning of Lodge History

 Norway House

-A building committee was established in 1959.
-In 1963 a building fund was begun with the intention of establishing a lodge home and a self-sustaining Norwegian Cultural Center.
+Our Building Committee was established in 1959.
+In 1963 a building fund was established with the intent of finding a lodge home which would serve as self-sustaining Norwegian Cultural Center.
 In 2007 the Lodge purchased a lodge home in Fairfax, Virginia.
 It's informally called the Norway House and is home to many of our lodge activities.